-A student majoring in global studies chooses one or two of 7 concentration areas.
+A student majoring in global studies chooses one or two concentration areas in which to focus.
 All students will have an introduction to global studies and take part in the Senior Seminar course, which includes community research and career preparation.

 - Development Studies (poverty, inequality, socioeconomic development)

-- Global Environmental Studies (environmental and sustainability issues)
+- Global Environmental Studies (ecological and environmental issues)